MiniProfiler Ruby Edition

 There is no option but totally open to a PR that adds something like this.

-Alec Joy almost 9 years ago
+Alec Joy over 9 years ago

 Alec Joy